Nurse Practitioner Residency Program

 This 12-month NP residency program provides FNPs interested in working in primary care with a number of advantages.
 In addition to the paid, full-time residency position, NP residents will:

-FNP graduate from an accredited Masters or Doctor of Nursing Practice program with a desire to work in primary care.
+- Recent FNP graduate (<12 months) from an accredited Masters or Doctor of Nursing Practice program with a desire to work in primary care.

 The NP Residency has four key components: